Table of Contents

 - Does not directly treat the clot but prevents further clots from forming

-- The treatment may be extended in high risk cases or where no cause can be found.
+- Treatment may be extended in high-risk cases or where no cause can be found

-- Low molecular weight heparin (enoxaparin 1.5 mg/kg/24 h subcutaneous) or fondaparinux.
-It is now preferred over unfractionated heparin; no monitoring, less regular doses, fewer long term side effects and has less effect on thrombin but the same effect on factor xa.
+Low molecular weight heparin (enoxaparin 1.5 mg/kg/24 h subcutaneous) or fondaparinux.
+It is now preferred over unfractionated heparin; no monitoring, fewer doses, fewer long term side effects and has less effect on thrombin but the same effect on factor Xa.

-- There are many contraindications for anticoagulation and it should only be started once the patient has been reviewed in depth for risks and interactions with other medications and conditions.
+There are many contraindications to anticoagulation.
+Anticoagulative therapy should only be started once the patient has been evaluated for risks of excessive bleeding, other conditions that could constitute a contraindication and interactions with other medications.

 - Warfarin is a vitamin K antagonist, which inhibits clotting factors that require vitamin K for their synthesis in the liver.
 These clotting factors are X, IX, VII, II.